swift-server/guides/packaging.md

 # Packaging Applications for Deployment

-Once the application is built for production, it still needs to be packaged before it can be deployed to servers.
+Once an application is built for production, it still needs to be packaged before it can be deployed to servers.
 There are several strategies for packaging Swift applications for deployment.

 ## Docker